algolia/instantsearch/docgen/src/guide/Multi_index.md

 * display hits from different indices
 * share a single SearchBox
-* synchronize widgets between different indices
+* build an autocomplete menu targeting different indices.
+Either manually or using an external autocomplete component (see [`connectAutoComplete`](connectors/connectAutoComplete.html)

 You can use multiple [`<Index>`](widgets/<Index>.html) instances.

-The `<Index>` component takes one props, the targetted index name.
+The `<Index>` component takes one prop, the targeted index name.

 When using a `<Index>` component under an `<InstantSearch>` root component you can declare widgets that will target a precise index.